datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-12-07-TS03-Subset-Data-and-No-Data-Values.md

 Daily atmospheric data are therefore far more appropriate for our work than the 15-minute data.

-1. Import the Daily Meteorological data from the Harvard Forest (if you haven't already done so in  [Lesson 00: A Brief Intro to Time Series Data ](URL "Lesson 00 for HarMet_Daily"). )
+1. Import the Daily Meteorological data from the Harvard Forest (if you haven't already done so in the [Brief Tabular Time Series lesson ]({{site.baseurl}}/R/Brief-Tabular-Time-Series-qplot/ "for HarMet_Daily"). )
 2. Check the metadata to see what the column names are for the variable of interest (precipitation, air temperature, PAR, day and time ).
 3. If needed, convert the data class of different columns.